blueflightx7/Scaling-AKS-Istio/istio/bookinfo_app.md

 **INSTALL BOOKINFO SAMPLE APP**

 **NOTE:** Change directory to the root of the Istio installation ( /istio ).

-The default Istio installation uses automatic sidecar injection.
-Label the namespace that will host the application with istio-injection=enabled:
+The default Istio installation uses automatic sidecar injection on the namespaces having the label 'istio-injection=enabled'.
+So label the default namespace for Istio to automatically create a sidecar container inside the application pods in the default namespace.

 **Step1:**  enable istio injection on default namespace
 ```
 kubectl label namespace default istio-injection=enabled
 ```